top of page

 To Manuel Antonio or Quepos from Tamarindo by Air

 The fastest way to get from Tamarindo to Manuel Antonio is by air.
-Tamarindo has a small airport with flights operated by local carriers such as Sansa Airlines and Nature Air.
+Tamarindo has a small airport with flights operated by local carriers.
 These flights usually connect through San José’s Juan Santamaría International Airport before heading to Quepos, the nearest airport to Manuel Antonio.
 The total travel time, including layovers, is about 3-4 hours.
 Although flying is the quickest option, it is also the most expensive, with round-trip tickets often costing several hundred dollars.
 Once you arrive in Quepos, it's a short 15-minute taxi ride to Manuel Antonio.

 Writers Tips: